 The bias from overconfidence is insidious because of how many factors can create and inflate it.
-Emotional, cognitive and social factors all influence it.
-Emotional, as we see, because of the emotional pain of believing bad things about ourselves, or in our lives.
+Emotional, cognitive, and social factors all influence it.
+Emotional, as we see, because of the emotional pain of believing bad things about ourselves or our lives.

 Emotional and Cognitive distortion that creates overconfidence is the dangerous and unavoidable accompaniment to any form of success.